Tuberculosis Screening from Cough Audio: Baseline Models, Clinical Variables, and Uncertainty Quantification: Methodology

 where $^T$ denotes transposition.
-Feature vector $\mathbf{V}$ is $261$-samples long for each audio recording.
-The proposed feature set choice is motivated by: (a) straightforward implementation (often available in open-source toolkits such as LibROSA~\citet{librosa}), (b) robustness, (c) relevance to the task, and (d) suitability for near real-time processing.
+Feature vector $\mathbf{V}$ is $29\times 9 =261$-dimensional for each audio recording.
+The proposed feature set choice is motivated by (a) straightforward implementation (often available in open-source toolkits such as LibROSA~\citet{librosa}), (b) robustness, (c) relevance to the task, and (d) suitability for near real-time processing.

 For clinical data, features were encoded as follows: continuous-valued measurements (e.g., age, height, weight, reported cough duration, heart rate, temperature) were retained as real-valued features, while binary variables (sex and yes/no symptom indicators) were encoded as $0/1$.
 No missing values were found in the dataset.
 Features were standardized using z-score normalization with scaling parameters fit on training data and applied to held-out splits.